 *this recipe only calls for 1/3 cup sugar which you will add to the cream cheese.
 The whipped cream will not need any additional sugar added to it as it will become sweetened when combined with the other ingredients.*

-36 Oreo Cookies, divided plus additional cookies for decorating if desired
+- 36 Oreo cookies, divided plus additional for decorating

 In the bowl of a stand mixer, beat the whipping cream until soft peaks form, approximately 5-7 minutes.